mrananderson/trix/README.md

 ### List Your Tasks

-Listing your tasks is even easier -- just use `t`:
+Listing your tasks is even easier -- just use `trix`:

     $ trix
     5  - Hello World.